anti-golang-standards/README/README.md

 We're still refining the selection and qualification process as we go.
 If you have ideas or suggestions, please file an issue to this repo.

 ### A note on subjectiveness
 What violates and what does not is a subjective decision.
-We as developers, have tried to accommodate as many repos to give them a fair chance of not being classified as KISS offenders.
+We as developers, have tried to accommodate as many repos to give them a fair chance of not being classified as offenders.
 But if working everyday with a project becomes a chore or introduces unnecessary time sink, that repo deserves a fair trial to be added in to this organization.